-Removal of the highway rights will not confer ownership to the applicant.
 Once the highway rights are removed control over the land reverts to the freehold or leasehold owner of the subsoil.
 In many cases, this will not be Suffolk County Council.
 Where the owner of the subsoil is known, an applicant will need to negotiate a transfer of the land.
-For example, on many housing estate developments the land still belongs to the original developer or their successors in title.
+For example, on many housing estate developments the land still belongs to the developer.
 It may be prudent for an applicant to both ascertain the owner of the land and to negotiate any costs involved prior to Section 116 procedures being commenced.

-Where the owner of the subsoil is not known and cannot be found, there is a rebuttable legal presumption that the owners of the adjoining properties own the subsoil beneath the highway up to the centreline of the former highway.
+Where the owner of the subsoil is not known and cannot be found, there is a rebuttable legal presumption that the owners of the adjoining properties own the subsoil beneath the highway up to the centre-line of the former highway.
 This is more often the case with older areas of highway.
 This would be a matter of evidence, and applicants may wish to seek independent legal advice.
-There is a risk that 3rd parties may come forward to claim the land once the highway rights have been removed.